PeeBs68/prog_da_project1/README.md

 ### Research_Methods
 The first thing to do was to decide on a real-world phenomonen for my project.
 After much thinking I finally decided to base my project on the subject of new graduate salaries in Ireland.
 This topic as it is of interest to me as I have two children who recently graduated college and have both started working - albeit in completely different industries.

-Graduate salaries tend to vary quite significantly and there is much researh and data available on this topic.
+Graduate salaries tend to vary quite significantly and there is much research and data available on this topic.
 Different sources tend to give different figures so finding trustworthy sources was an important aspect of my research.
 My primary sources of data to start to understand the phenonomen were gov.ie $^1$ and also the HEA $^2$.

-My research indicated to me that the most important factors affect a new graduate salary were the grade achieved, the location of employment after graduation, the course/area of study and also the gender of the graduate.
+My research indicated to me that the most important factors affecting a new graduate salary were the grade achieved, the location of employment after graduation, the course/area of study and also the gender of the graduate.
 These were then the variables I considered for my project:

 | Variables|
 | --- |